Above: Left is the real nose art from NZ2518 "Plonky" (RNZAF Official Photograph) and right is the nose art

 recreated on ZK-TBM "Plonky" (Photo: Dave Homewood, April 1993)

-NZ2518 was a Grumman TBF-1C model Avenger, builder's number Bu47733.
-It arrived in New Zealand onboard the SS Schenectedyand was asseblembled by No.1 Aircraft Depot, at RNZAF Station Hobsonville.
+NZ2518 was a Grumman TBF-1C model Avenger, builder's number Bu.47733.
+It arrived in New Zealand onboard the ship SS Schenectedy and was assembled by No.1 Aircraft Depot, at RNZAF Station Hobsonville.

-Plonky and his crew departed from Gisborne on the long ferry flight to Espiritu Santos on the 24th of January 1944.
-Once into combat in the forward area, the planes of No. 30 Squadron had their nose art removed, because higher powers considered, quite rightly, that if the planes had crash-landed the artwork may have been seen by the enemy Japanese as provocative in some cases.
+Plonky and his crew departed from Gisborne on the long ferry flight to Espiritu Santo on the 24th of January 1944.
+Once into combat in the forward area, the bombers of No. 30 Squadron had their nose art removed, because higher powers considered, quite rightly, that if an aircraft crash-landed in enemy territory the artwork may have been seen by the Japanese as provocative in some cases.

-In 1993 a Grumman Avenger returned to New Zealand skies when warbirds collector Sir Tim Wallis, of Wanaka, purchased a TBM Avenger from the UK-based Old Flying Machine Company.
+In 1993 a Grumman Avenger returned to New Zealand skies when warbird collector Sir Tim Wallis, of Wanaka, purchased Grumman TBM Avenger Bu.91110 from Ray Hanna's UK-based Old Flying Machine Company.

-The Avenger was shipped to New Zealand along with the also-purchased Zero replica (of Tora, Tora, Tora movie fame), and both made their debut airshow appearance the same week at the Auckland International Airshow, at Mangere, for the airport's 50th Anniversary.
+The Avenger was shipped to New Zealand along with the also-purchased Zero replica (of Tora, Tora, Tora movie fame), and both made their debut airshow appearance the same week of their arrival at the Air Expo 92 airshow held at Auckland International Airport, at Mangere, for the airport's 50th Anniversary.
+This airshow took place over the 20th to 22nd of November 1992.

-At this time the Avenger wore the colours of an Avenger aircraft that had been flown by US President George Bush (senr.) during the Second World War.
-But being a true Kiwi, Sir Tim wanted to repaint the aircraft in RNZAF colours.
-What better scheme could he choose than that of "Plonky", NZ2518, which was the personal aircraft of the late Fred Ladd.
-Many New Zealanders fondly remembered Freddy Ladd for his highjinks after the war, starting several airlines in Fiji and New Zealand, and most famously for flying under the Auckland Harbour Bridge.
-He had always been reknowned for his cheeky high spirits and was a popular public figure right up till his death in 1989.
+Now registered as ZK-TBM, at this time the Avenger wore the colours of an Avenger aircraft that had been flown by US President George H.W.
+Bush during the Second World War.
+But being a true kiwi, Sir Tim wanted to repaint the aircraft into RNZAF colours.
+What better scheme could he choose than that of "Plonky", NZ2518, which was the personal aircraft of the late legendary pilot Fred Ladd.
+Many New Zealanders fondly remembered Freddy Ladd for his career after the war, starting several amphibious airlines in Fiji and New Zealand, and most famously for flying under the Auckland Harbour Bridge.
+He had always been renowned for his cheeky high spirits and was a popular public figure right up till his death in 1989.

-Legendary Warbirds pilot, the late Mark Hanna, taxied the TBM Avenger into Wigram on the weekend
+Legendary Warbird pilot, the late Mark Hanna, taxied the TBM Avenger into Wigram on the weekend

 _